otrv4/otrv4/otrv4.md

 For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with The Double Ratchet Algorithm, as specified by  Moxie Marlinspike ([6]), at its core.
 As a result we will use many of the terms within the Double Ratchet domain to describe the difference in the context of OTRv4.
 A cryptographic ratchet is a one way mechanism for deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.
 Its name comes from the mechanical ratchet.

 OTRv4 retains the Diffie-Hellman Ratchet [7] with Elliptic Curve Diffie Hellman (ECDH), and the Symmetric Key Ratchet [12] from the algorithm.

 OTRv4 adds new 3072 Diffie-Hellman keys called the Mix Key Pair.
 In addition, another Diffie-Hellman Ratchet and Key Symmetric Ratchet is added for the Mix Key alone.
 These were added to protect transcripts of data messages in the case that elliptic curve cryptography is broken.
 During the DAKE, both parties agree upon the first set of 3072 Diffie-Hellman keys.
-Then every third Diffie-Hellman Ratchet in the Double Ratchet, a new 384 bytes (3072 bits) key is agreed upon.
+Then every third Diffie- Hellman Ratchet in the Double Ratchet, a new 384 bytes (3072 bits) key is agreed upon.
 Between each Diffie-Hellman Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.

 As the ratchet moves forward through its keys, its state is kept with the following values: